Son's goalkeeping debut video goes viral

 Mr Ogle said he had been "overwhelmed" by the response.

+Yorkshire breaking news: North Yorkshire chippy charms Chinese tourists; Cities top and tail 'best city' poll

-Since the video of Harrison playing for under 11 Sheffield-side MDS Beighton Falcons was posted on Twitter it has been re-tweeted more than 9,000 and attracted about 2,500 comments.
+Since the video of Harrison playing for under 11 Sheffield-side MDS Beighton Falcons was posted on Twitter it has been re-Tweeted more than 9,000 and attracted about 2,500 comments.

 Neville Southall wrote, "Well done.
 Top Keeper.
 Love your goalkeeping"; while Nick Pope said, "Brave as a lion and kicks it a mile.
 Keep up the good work Harrison."